 (d) Legal.
 We may also disclose your personal information as required by law, such as to comply with a subpoena or other legal process, when we believe in good faith that disclosure is necessary to comply with such legal process, or to protect our rights, protect your safety or the safety of others, investigate fraud, or respond to a government request.
 We will inform you separately of any such transfer either before the transfer or at the latest after there is no risk of impairment of the purpose of the planned transfer and if we are permitted by law to do so.

 8. Newsletters and Marketing: Your Choices

 You can control how and when you want to receive notifications regarding electronic newsletters and marketing-related emails for services described on the Site by contacting us at firstname.lastname@example.org or by following the “unsubscribe” instructions within the notices.

-For guidehouseinsights.com, go to guidehouseinsights.com/my-reports/profile to update or change your preferences regarding notifications or electronics newsletter, or follow the “unsubscribe” instructions within the notices.
+For guidehouseinsights.com, go to guidehouseinsights.com/account/profile to update or change your preferences regarding notifications or electronics newsletter, or follow the “unsubscribe” instructions within the notices.

 9. Tracking Technologies (Cookies)

 We and our business partners may utilize online identification technologies, such as cookies, web beacons, or pixels in connection with the Services.
 Online Identification Technologies can be used to store registration information in an area of our site so that a user does not need to re-enter it on subsequent visits to that area.
 It is Guidehouse’s intention to use these technologies to make navigation of our websites easier for visitors, to facilitate efficient registration procedures (including remembering preferences), and to better deliver tailored content to visitors.

 A few additional important things you should know about our use of tracking technologies (cookies):

 We offer certain features that are available only through the use of tracking technologies.